Beginner’s Guide to Emergency Funds

 • Side hustle income

-Instead of spending extra money, prioritize your emergency fund.
+Instead of spending extra money, prioritize savings growth.

 Where to Keep Your Emergency Fund